-During Ragnarok, however, Surtr was said to lead those “Múspell’s sons” into battle against the gods while waiving his bright flaming sword above him and bringing fire and destruction in his wake.
+During Ragnarok, however, Surtr will lead those “Múspell’s sons” into battle against the gods, while waiving his bright flaming sword above him and bringing fire and destruction in his wake.
 This is described in the 13th century Poetic Edda texts as:

 Surtr moves from the south